vuejs/docs/src/guide/composition-api-provide-inject.md

 # Provide / Inject

-> This guide assumes that you have already read the [Composition API Introduction](composition-api-introduction.html) and [Reactivity Fundamentals](reactivity-fundamentals.html).
-Read that first if you are new to Composition API.
+> This guide assumes that you have already read the [Provide / Inject](component-provide-inject.html), [Composition API Introduction](composition-api-introduction.html), and [Reactivity Fundamentals](reactivity-fundamentals.html).

 We can use [provide / inject](component-provide-inject.html) with the Composition API as well.
 Both can only be called during [`setup()`](composition-api-setup.html) with a current active instance.